top of page

 The Loon Lake School Board put the old schoolhouse up for sealed bid in 1992.
 Thanks to Lorinda, Joan Easley and the Walter Davis family, the Loon Lake Historical Society won the sealed bid!

-During spring break, 1993, the move was made to the new school and LLHS took possession right away.
+During spring break, in 1993, the move was made to the new school and LLHS took possession right away.

 The building needed a new roof, updated electrical and plumbing, more insulation, and a handicap lift to meet current codes.
 Some of the work was done by professionals but a lot was done by volunteers.